 Typically, there is a document owner who uploads and identifies who needs to approve the document and in which order.
 The document approval system then conducts the workflow notifying users that they need to provide approval and tracks the process through to completion.

-Many organizations are moving to Office 365 and with the effective deployment of SharePoint Online platform and ready-to-go intranet solutions like BizPortals 365, one can easily be setup for effective document security and approval workflow.
+Many organizations are moving to Office 365 (now renamed Microsoft 365) and with the effective deployment of SharePoint Online platform and ready-to-go intranet solutions like BizPortals 365, one can easily be setup for effective document security and approval workflow.

 How Document Approvals work in BizPortals 365

 With BizPortals 365, documents are stored in document libraries and approval workflows can be defined at the level of the library.
 So, documents going through a common workflow should ideally be housed in one library.

 BizPortals 365 gives you a lot of useful options to make sure the document approval process is smooth and accurate.

 Setting up the approval route